linhle15-ll/Finance-Tracker-App-Pennywise/README.md

 - Keep track of the balance </strong>, where current balance = current total income - current total expense
 - Allowing users to actively set <strong> how much % of balance would be distributed for the target budget </strong>.
 </br>For example, I would set 40% of balance for monthly book subscription and 20% for money saving up for NYC trip
--  Users can clearly know how much money they are having for a certain target budget, and thus <strong> better determining when to spend the money </strong> without much worry about distributions for other targets
+-  Therefore, users can clearly know how much money they are having for a certain target budget, and thus <strong> better determining when to spend the money </strong> without much worry about distributions for other targets (better financial plannings)

 ## Install and Run